NYU-LARX/larx-lab-manual/docs/_pages/basic_lab_info.md

-# Basic Information About Lab Resrouces
+# Basic Information About Lab Resources

-This page lists all available resouces in the lab.
+This page lists all available resources in the lab.